Division 7A Loan Deed

 A: The terror of Division 7A was introduced in 1997.
 Since then, my own Family Trust has never been distributed to our bucket company.
 It is too complex.
 I would rather pay the tax.

 You claim that your Family Trust has no ready cash lying around to pay that 1/7th of the debt.
 Well, like all of us, you have to pay your debts.
 Sell Family Trust assets.
 The Family Trust can borrow.
-Or the Family Trust can declare insolvency allowing the bucket company to sell the Family Trust assets to try and claw back the debt.
+Or the Family Trust can declare insolvency, allowing the bucket company to sell the Family Trust assets to try to claw back the debt.

 Sub-trust vs Division 7A Loan Agreement